OCA/data-protection/privacy_consent/readme/USAGE.rst

    * *Automatic* enables this module's full power: send all consent requests to selected partners automatically, every day and under your demand.

+   * *Full Manual* tells the activity that you will want to create and send the consent requests manually, and can manage consent states manually.

 #.
 When you do this, all the consent-related options appear.
 Configure them:

    * A smart button tells you how many consents have been generated, and lets you